 To quote a 2015 post on the fundamentals of the refining business:

 With light-sweet oil prices currently hovering around the $45-50/bbl handle, just as recently as last June, BofA analysts had expressed confidence that Brent would continue to trade around $100/bbl1.
 Last September, EIA expressed with 95% confidence that NYMEX WTI would stay above $80/bbl through January 20152.
 Last October, Goldman Sachs analysts predicted that WTI would stay above $90 and Brent above $100/bbl for the following three months3.

-Rather than babble on ad nauseam, it is instructive to examine a case in which asset price researchers believed they had hit pay-dirt.
-IMF’s June 2014 paper, The future of oil: Geology versus technology, presented a strikingly accurate econometric model which revised previous work in the field with an over-riding assumption: geological constraints impose an upward trend on oil prices, i.e., depletion increases the technical difficulty involved with the extraction of petroleum resources.
+A recent case study in which asset price researchers falsely believed they had hit pay-dirt is IMF’s June 2014 paper, The future of oil: Geology versus technology.
+In the paper, researchers presented a strikingly descriptive econometric model which revised previous work in the field with an over-riding assumption: geological constraints impose an upward trend on oil prices, i.e., depletion increases the technical difficulty involved with the extraction of petroleum resources.
 The model forecasted that oil prices would reach $150 by 2020 due overwhelmingly to geological constraints.
-While it remains to be seen whether the forecast will work out over the long-run, the authors dismissed the possibility of positive supply shocks and had even dismissed the idea that any supply shock could exert a long-term and meaningful effect on price.
+While it remains to be seen whether the forecast will work out over the long-run, the authors implemented a complicated demand model and altogether dismissed any possibility of supply shocks which could exert long-term and meaningful effects on price.

 This is just one of many anecdotes in which economists and academics correctly forecasted the past (i.e., over-fitted the data so that it looked good), but failed to see what was going on right underneath their own noses4.